 A metaphor is employed as he refers to the crowd’s ‘kindling eye.’
 Kindling refers to the starting of a fire.
 The speaker is accusing the public of lighting the flames of destruction that ultimately destroyed the lives of so many young men.
 Their innocence is further enforced through the colloquial ‘lads,’ which aligns a familiarity with the soldiers, making their demise seem all the more tragic.

 Sneak home and pray you’ll never know

 The damaging psychological effects of the war are explored in ‘Suicide in the Trenches.’
-As a result of violent warfare, many soldiers suffered from debilitating nervous conditions such as shell-shock.
-This poem explores the conditions that drove soldiers to this fragile state of mind and the shocking consequences of it: suicide.
-The harsh reality of the mental strains of warfare are stated bluntly in order to emphasize its commonality.
+As a result of violent warfare, many soldiers suffered from debilitating nervous conditions such as shell shock.
+This poem explores the conditions that drove soldiers to this fragile state of mind and the shocking consequences: suicide.
+The harsh reality of the mental strains of warfare is stated bluntly in order to emphasize its commonality.

 Nationalism and patriotism are critiqued in ‘Suicide in the Trenches‘ as the speaker directly addresses the bureaucrats and jingoists that encouraged young men to enlist in the war through propaganda.
 Sassoon felt an allied sympathy for the naïve young soldiers.
 They joined the war under the false premise of its romanticized image.
 Sassoon blames those in power who sent innocent men to their deaths.

 Loss of innocence is also explored in the poem as the speaker narrates the tale of a ‘grinning’ boy who ‘slept soundly’ and ‘whistled with the lark.’
 These joyous images of nature, youth, and happiness completely juxtapose the following stanzas where the hellish reality of war ‘kills youth and laughter.’